-At a time when other states are raising taxes to keep up with mounting state debt, Indiana's long history of smart fiscal choices, balanced state budgets and cash reserves in a rainy day fund puts the Hoosier State in a position to actually lower taxes.
+At a time when other states are raising taxes to keep up in a rainy day fund puts the Hoosier State in a position to actually lower taxes.
 Indiana's corporate income tax rate is steadily decreasing each year to 4.9% by 2021.